On May 23, 2015 thousands of LGBTQ activists celebrated as Ireland became the first country to legalize same-sex marriage through referendum.

 Many politicians welcomed the result.
 Minister for Health Leo Varadkar publicly revealed he was gay for the first time during the campaign and called the win a “historical day.”
 The Minister for Equality Aodhán Ó Ríordáin said the win made him proud to be Irish.

 The Catholic Church, however, was not as happy with the decision.
 Archbishop Eamon Martin said the church felt a sense of “bereavement” after the referendum passed, and Cardinal Pietro Parolin called it a “defeat for humanity.”

 Ireland’s first same-sex marriage happened on November 17, 2015, almost six months after the vote.
 The couple, Richard Dowling and Cormac Gollogly, both 35, had been together for 12 years when they were finally allowed to be legally married.

-Same-sex marriage is now legal in more than 25 nations and all 50 American states.
+Same-sex marriage is now legal in nearly 30 nations and all 50 American states.

 READ MORE: Gay Rights